raihan6714/niche-website-client-side/README.md

 ## Project Description ##
 * Project Name: Moto Bike Sales
-* Home,Slider,Services,About us,online service,sign in,sign up,Spesialists and simple navbar parts of the projects.
+* Home,Slider,Services,About us,moto bikes,sign in,sign up,Spesialists and simple navbar parts of the projects.
 * Books ,Services & Services details Users will be able to login to the page.If you are not logged in, you will be taken to the login page to login
-* Hilltown has shown what services it provides.
+* Moto bike has shown what services it provides.
 * Useing Firebase for Sign in and SignIn
 * Something new will be added gradually day by day
 * Animation has been used on the Not-Found page.